server-imp/UnhideNPCs/README.md

 Using this, you could even put `Character Model Limit` to `Lowest` and still see all enemies/bosses/NPCs!

 ## Notes
+By default it won't unhide NPCs that are owned by other players (e.g. pets, minis, summons).
+You can change this in the config file.

 UnhideNPCs works as expected in my testing, but it hasn’t been widely used yet.
 Use with caution, as unforeseen issues may appear.

-There’s no visible in-game UI, but you can confirm the plugin is active by checking the log file at `<game folder>/addons/UnhideNPCs/log.txt`.
+There’s no visible in-game UI (unless you are using Nexus), but you can confirm the plugin is active by checking the log file at `<game folder>/addons/UnhideNPCs/log.txt`.

 Tested on Windows 11 25H2 and Fedora Linux 42 (GE-Proton10-20).